 Federal Employees Dental and Vision Insurance Program

 As a military retiree or retired military family member, you have the option to enroll in a dental plan through the Federal Employees Dental and Vision Insurance Program (FEDVIP.)
+This is also called Benefeds.
 There are 12 dental plan choices from well-known commercial carriers.

 Prices are generally slightly more competitive than if you purchased the same coverage commercially, but the plans are not subsidized by the federal government, so they are not inexpensive.
 FEDVIP plan premiums are typically paid directly from the military retiree’s paycheck.

 Many military-related or federal government-related organizations offer dental plans to their members.
 Whether the costs and benefits of these plans is better or worse than what is offered through FEDVIP is going to depend on your needs.

 Our family uses the Government Employees Benefits Association plan.

 You can also find a commercial dental plan that is sold directly to consumers.
 These are typically the most expensive options, but they might be right for your specific situation.
 There are some plans that have restrictive eligibility, such as plans offered only to federal employees, that may offer coverage to military or retirees.